There's drama brewing in the golf world over a new ball for the professionals

 (SOUNDBITE OF ARCHIVED RECORDING)

 UNIDENTIFIED SPORTSCASTER: And that's where he's headed - just a little bit wide.
-But this ball appears to be hammered.
+This ball appears to be hammered.

 CONTRERAS: Clubs used to be made with wood, and the original ball was made out of leather stuffed with goose feathers, a far cry from the modern tech that utilizes titanium drivers and highly engineered golf balls.